 The planning and regulation of children and youth services is a complex policy area.
 In NSW, the provision of children and youth services is a shared responsibility between the three levels of government, with multiple stakeholders and government agencies involved including the:

 LGNSW engages with the local government children and youth sector through coordination of an email network to feed information and advice between the relevant council staff and the LGNSW policy team.
-Please email Elizabeth Robertson to express interest in joining the network.
+Please email Damian Thomas to express interest in joining the network.

 LGNSW is also a member of the Local Government Children’s Services Manager’s network and the Local Government Youth Development Network hosted by Youth Action.